hot-meal/coding-guide/README.md

 ### Character encoding

-Character encoding is used to determine the correct content rendering so that you can use regular characters instead of their HTML equivalent entities, like `—` instead of `&emdash;`.
-As long as their encoding matches that of the document.
+Used to determine the correct rendering of characters.
+Allows you to use `—` instead of `&emdash;` for example.

-UTF-8 is the recommended encoding.
+UTF-8 is the recommended.

 ```html
     <head>